kimdesok/Machine-Learning-Engineering-for-Production-MLOps/course4/week2-ungraded-labs/C4_W2_Lab_1_FastAPI_Docker/no-batch/README.md

+###NOTE
+>* This tutorial has been modified slightly to work with the Windows running PC implementation.
+In addition, the platform needs to be clarified.
+#This part is performed at Jupyter notebook running on your PC

 ## One prediction per request

 You can find all of the following code in the `no-batch/` directory.
 In your terminal `cd` to this directory to continue with the lab.
 If you are currently within the root of the repo you can use the command `cd course4/week2-ungraded-labs/C4_W2_Lab_1_FastAPI_Docker/no-batch/`.